You are $75 away from free shipping

 Sorry, you must log in to save an item.

 Chopped your hair too short?
-Perhaps your stylist trimmed your mane just a tad too much or you thought a bob haircut was the perfect idea—only to realize it totally doesn’t work with your face shape.
+Perhaps you or your stylist trimmed your mane just a tad too much, or you thought a bob haircut was the perfect idea—only to realize it totally doesn’t work with your face shape.
 Whatever the case, hair extensions are the perfect hair hack for fixing an unwanted short cut while you wait for your strands to grow back to your desired length.
 Head on over to our articles, 5 Tips for Styling Hair Extensions and How to Take Care of Hair Extensions, for the breakdown on this bad haircut fix.

 It’s important to do your homework before getting a haircut.
 Research your stylist through reviews and word-of-mouth to make sure their skill set is fit for your desired cut.
 This tip is especially important if you’re going to a new salon.